 I’ve had access to a computer and the Internet since about age nine.
 If you’re young, that probably doesn’t seem like a big deal.
 I’m 30-years-old, though; not many of my fellow Americans were going online in the mid-90’s.
 From day one, I was obsessed.
 While other kids were sneaking out of the house, I was sneaking online.

 Getting grounded from friends didn’t really bother me very much.
 I just wanted my sweet, sweet internet access.
-My mother knew this, so the internet became the first (and often only) thing I was grounded from whenever I got in trouble.
-If you asked 18-year-old me what the best part of being an adult is, I probably would have told you that it’s not being grounded anymore.
-Finally!
-I had unlimited access to fandom chats, reading and writing terrible fan-fiction, message board role playing, and the internet friends I treated better than my real-life friends.
+My mother knew this, so the internet became the first (and often only) thing I had taken away whenever I got in trouble.

 For all my love of my computer and the internet, though, I never got into the technical side of things.
 Not because it didn’t interest me; I just assumed it was beyond my capabilities.